aeknt/bashbox/README.md

 https://github.com/dylanaraps/nosj (mit)

-and other random scripts i found on iternet and were without license:
+and other random scripts i found on internet and were without license:

 	- curl